 "Just walk forward," her mom called through the window.
 We could see that she was only a few feet from relief, but her predicament was too overwhelming, and her wailing was too loud for her to hear.
 "Lauren!
 It's OK!
 Just walk!"
 Tears mixed with drops of water and ran down her cheeks while her older brother dashed outside to rescue her.
 He took her arm and steered her out of the spray.

 She wiped her eyes and smiled up at her mom before she started skipping down the sidewalk.
 The whole traumatic episode had only taken a minute or two, and was forgotten immediately.

-I can look back at times when I've been surprised by what seemed like a deluge (a year ago today.)
+I can look back at times when I've been surprised by what seemed like a deluge.
 I've howled for help with such a racket that I've drowned out the quiet response, "It's OK, Marty, just walk forward."
 That's usually when someone shows up to walk with me a little way, and suddenly my tears are gone, and my path seems clear.

 I love it when that happens.

 Have you had a life lesson lately?
 Write it down!